GrinonBarrett/Taksidos/Core Rules/Creatures/0=Creature Basics.md

 **Avian**.
 Birds.
 **Beast**.
 Land-dwelling warm-blooded creatures.
 **Bigenerae**.
 Creatures which are themselves hybrids of two other manner of creature.
+**Construct**.
+Devoid of the typical abstraction of life, yet still animate.
+This includes machines complex enough to solve problems.
 **Drakomadiae**.
 Mythical creatures.
 **Eldritch**.
 Atemporal creatures.
 **Elementals**.
 Manifestations of the native form of energy to a plane of existence.